mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/CAMP X.md

 The Long O Means We're in Lyon.
 You can pinpoint your location based on the regional differences in accent when you listen in on a few spoken phrases in a language you understand.

 Heart of a People.
 When you speak another language, you understand a people.
-Use Language in place of [[Empathy]] to [[create advantage]] when dealing with native speakers.
+Use Language in place of [[Empathy]] to [[Create Advantage]] when dealing with native speakers.

 ### Group Consequences